10 Fundamental Cricket Skills You Should Know – Cricket Basics

 9. Muscle Memory and Consistency

-Muscle memory is learned over time by the best sportsmen.
+Muscle memory is learned over time by the best sportsmen and women.
 Professional cricketers will play their most effective shots and, when you see them on TV, the practise seems almost effortless.

 The muscles can be trained to perform a skill over and over again so that they will eventually have a form of memory installed.
 Batters can then subconsciously use that muscle memory to execute a skill such as an off drive, pull or any cricket shot.